bobthecow/mustache.php/README.markdown

 Known Issues
 ------------

- * Things get weird when you change delimiters inside a section -- `delimiters` example currently fails with an "unclosed section" exception.
  * As of v1.1.2, there are a couple of whitespace bugs around section tags...
 Despite these failing tests, this version is actually *closer* to correct than previous releases.